N-Step Main module

 In order to be extendable an N-Step sequencer is constructed using two module types – N-Step Main and N-Step Aux.

-The N-Step bundle also includes three ancillary modules from the Adroit LSSP system that help with pitch control (including the ability to create chord progressions).
+The N-Step bundle also includes three ancillary modules from the Adroit LSSP system that help with pitch control (including the ability to create chord progressions) and a helper module called N-Step Remote.

 The minimum setup is one Main module and one Aux (auxiliary) module, this configuration supports up to 8 steps.
 Connections are made by patching the LINK OUT of the Main module to the LINK IN of the Aux module and the LINK OUT of the Aux module back to the LINK IN of the Main module in order to form a loop.